 That’s the typical response I get when I tell friends and family what I am up to these days.
 While they are a pretty open group, when I share that I am writing a comic script, well …

-To the outside world, I am a social worker who drives a classic American muscle car and am more likely to be sporting wrestling shoes than Christian Louboutin pumps any day of the week.
+To the outside world, I am a mom, a social worker, someone who drives a manual classic American muscle car and, for some reason, wears wrestling shoes.

 I meditate and teach an occasional class or workshop on the subject.
-I’m that person people just open up to — Grocery store clerks, hair stylists, IRS auditors … I somehow tend to draw out all of their deepest thoughts and stories.
-And I’m happy for it.
+I’m that person people open up to — Grocery store clerks, hairstylists, plumbers, just about anyone … I somehow tend to draw out their deepest thoughts and stories.
+And that makes me happy.

 I’m an avid hiker.
 I love the mountains and become unnaturally upset when trees are cut down.

 I’m happily married to the love of my life.
-And I constantly marvel at what wonderful people my children are blossoming into.
+And I continuously marvel at what wonderful people my children are evolving into.

 I am a good cook, and am always looking for time to share a meal with family and friends.
 I adore revenge movies, have a twisted sense of humor and read avidly.
 Art moves me deeply and I seek it out whenever I can.
 I have a solid eye for design and can make just about anything look nice if I put my mind to it.
-I sew, I draw, and get some of my deepest satisfaction in finding just the right gift for someone.
+Some of my deepest satisfaction in finding just the right gift for someone.

 But none of that or anything else in my life would have hinted that one day I would be doing anything with the word “comic” in it.